aws-observability/aws-otel-test-framework/cdk_framework/EKS/README.md

 Sample template of what config file looks like could be seen in the YAML files found in `lib/config` folder.
 Should create a category called `clusters`, where each desired cluster should be configured.
 The name of the cluster given should be the key name for each cluster.
 Then, there are a couple of fields that need to be addressed:

 * `clusters`:
-    * `launch_type` - either `ec2` or `fargate`.
+    * `launch_type` - choose either `ec2` or `fargate` subcategory - can't be both.
 Determines the launch type for the cluster to be deployed.
+This will act as the key to another list.
-    * `cpu_architecture` - This is the the CPU Architecture for `ec2` launch types.
-The options are `arm_64` or `amd_64`.
-There can’t be any other characters and needs to have the underscore between letters and numbers.
+        * `ec2_instance` - This is the the CPU Architecture for `ec2` launch types.
+It is only useful information for `ec2` key.
+If the `launch_type` is `fargate`, then nothing will happen by providing an `ec2_instance`.
+The options are `m6g`, `t4g`, amd `m5`, otherwise, an error will be thrown.
+There can’t be any other characters.
 It is case insensitive.
-For `fargate` launch type, `null` should be provided.
+        * `node_size` - This determines the size of the cpu architecture (memory, vCPUs, etc).
+It is only useful information for `ec2` key.
+If the key is `fargate` nothing will happen by providing the `node_size`.
+It is case insensitive.
     * `version` - Kubernetes Version.
 Supported Kubernetes versions are anything between 1.18-1.21.
-    * `node_size` - This determines the size of the cpu architecture (memory, vCPUs, etc).
-It is case insensitive.

 ### Deploying clusters